Superlemon-Apps/chatlytics/README.md

 # Chatlytics
-A simple service for tracking number of clicks on a chat button in a shopiy store
+A simple service for tracking number of clicks on a chat button in a shopify store

 ## Usage
 ```sh